openharmony/docs/en/application-dev/reference/errorcodes/errorcode-hiappevent.md

 The specified event name does not comply with the following rules:

-- An event name contains only digits, letters, and underscores (_).
+- The event name contains only the dollar sign ($), digits, letters, and underscores (_).
-- An event name starts with a letter or dollar sign ($) and does not end with an underscore (_).
+- The event name must start with a letter or dollar sign ($) and end with a digit or letter.
 - The event name is not empty and contains a maximum of 48 characters.

 **Solution**